-- (i) Consideration of environmental sensitivities as informed by the Strategic Environmental Assessment which divides the county into five environmentally sensitive areas comprising: - Most Sensitive unique landscape areas including The Curragh and Pollardstown Fen;
+- (i) Consideration of environmental sensitivities as informed by the Strategic Environmental Assessment which divides the county into five environmentally sensitive areas comprising: - Most Sensitive unique landscape areas including The Curragh and Pollardstown Fen; - Sensitive being special landscape areas including the Chair of Kildare, the Northern Hills, River Liffey and River Barrow. - High Sensitivity landscape areas including the Western Bogland and Eastern Uplands located to the north west and south east of the county; - Medium Sensitivity landscape areas including Eastern Transition Lands and Southern Eastern Uplands; - Low Sensitivity landscape areas including the North Western Lowlands, Northern Lowlands, Central Undulating Lands and Southern Lowlands.

-- Sensitive being special landscape areas including the Chair of Kildare, the Northern Hills, River Liffey and River Barrow. - High Sensitivity landscape areas including the Western Bogland and Eastern Uplands located to the north west and south east of the county; - Medium Sensitivity landscape areas including Eastern Transition Lands and Southern Eastern Uplands; - Low Sensitivity landscape areas including the North Western Lowlands, Northern Lowlands, Central Undulating Lands and Southern Lowlands. - (ii) Consideration of landscape character areas and landscape sensitivities (see Chapter 14).
-A landscape sensitivity rating is a measure of the ability of the landscape to accommodate change or intervention without suffering unacceptable impacts.
-The sensitivity of the landscapes in the county is rated as low, medium, high, special and unique.
-In general, the uplands and river valleys / water corridors have been given a high rating, transition lands, a medium rating and the lowland plains and boglands a mix of low and medium rating. - (iii) Consideration of the Kildare Rural Housing Study, AIRO, 2016 which details the level of rural housing across the county. - (iv) The ability of the rural area to absorb further development.
+(iv) The ability of the rural area to absorb further development.
 This has been informed by considerations of the density of development arising from the 2011 Census and the Geo-Directory 2015 which maps one-off dwellings throughout the county.
 The highest concentrations of population in the rural area are located in the north east of the county and on the periphery of the main towns of Leixlip, Maynooth, Celbridge, Clane, Naas, Newbridge and Athy.

-In addition there are significant levels of one-off dwellings in the rural environs of towns and villages such as, Allenwood, Derrinturn, Kilcock, Kilcullen, Kildare, Prosperous, Rathangan and Sallins and in the peripheral areas of rural villages such as Allen, Caragh, Carbury, Cutbush, Kilmeague, Nurney, Rathcoffey, Suncroft, Calverstown, Brannockstown and Two Mile House and in particular along the regional and local roads serving these areas.
+In addition there are significant levels of one-off dwellings in the rural environs of towns and villages such as Allenwood, Derrinturn, Kilcock, Kilcullen, Kildare, Prosperous, Rathangan and Sallins and in the peripheral areas of rural villages such as Allen, Caragh, Carbury, Cutbush, Kilmeague, Nurney, Rathcoffey, Suncroft, Calverstown, Brannockstown and Two Mile House and in particular along the regional and local roads serving these areas.